ir-engine/developer-docs/docs/developer/typescript/01_quickstart/index.md

-# Developer quickstart
+# Quickstart guide

 Welcome to the developer quickstart.
 This guide prepares you for your first experience with the engine as a TypeScript developer.
-By the end of this guide, you will have:&#x20;
+This guide prepares you to:

-1. Installed the iR Engine in your local environment
+1. Install the iR Engine in your local environment
-2. Accessed the default projects to start developing
+2. Access the default projects to test and develop
-3. Get your first hands-on experience with the introduction of a tutorial project
+3. Introduce you to the **Hello world tutorial** for your first hands-on experience with the engine

-## Installation
+## Initial setup

 The iR Engine is a web application; the following steps will help you install and run a local version.
 Note that some steps of this tutorial may differ from how you use the engine in production.